genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/11_data-pipeline.md

 ## Configure data pipeline

 We will be configuring a local filesystem based data pipeline.
 This will watch a directory for changes over time and consume files that fit the criteria we configure.
-In this example, files will be read, line by line, be transformed/mapped to our data model and then stored in the Genesis database.
+In this example, files will be read (line-by-line), be transformed/mapped to our data model and then stored in the Genesis database.

 :::note

 Ingress of files via local file system data pipelines, although a simple way to introduce yourself to data pipelines, is considered bad practice in production.
-Check the data pipelines docs for more info on file ingestion alternatives such as AWS S3 and FTP and relational database sources.
+Check the data pipelines docs for more information about file ingestion alternatives such as AWS S3 and FTP and relational database sources.

 :::

 In order to add a CSV local filesystem data pipeline, firstly, add the dependency `genesis-pal-datapipeline` to your **position-app-tutorial-script-config** module.
 This ensures that you are able to use the data pipeline functionality within your scripts.
-Ensure that gradle imports the new dependency.
+Ensure that Gradle imports the new dependency.

 ```kotlin
 api("global.genesis:genesis-pal-datapipeline")